 Paying it forward with a global reach

-For the past five years, LearnToLive Global has been helping communities in need across the globe by offering them health care and education and building them clean water systems.
+For the past six years, LearnToLive Global has been helping communities in need across the globe by offering them health care and education and building them clean water systems.
 But the non-profit has been reaping rewards locally, too, for the New Orleanians who have found themselves re-energized through their volunteer efforts with the group.

 A strong case in point is LearnToLive founder Yanti Turang.
 She’s half Australian, half Indonesian, and a former rock and roller with local band Pocketfoxx, who walked from a recording gig in California a decade ago as Hurricane Katrina floodwaters inundated New Orleans.

 “It was a pivotal point for me,” Turang said over coffee recently at an Uptown CC’s.
 “I thought, I have to do something.
 New Orleans was the first place I came in the States.
 I thought the U.S. was New Orleans.
 There’s an optimism here, and an energy.
 It’s addictive.”